mjewell/chain-react/README.md

 Static methods are copied over to your containers automatically, meaning they will always be available.

-## API

-There are two simple methods provided by this library:

 ## `wrap`

 `wrap` takes a single higher-order component and returns a new higher order component.
 This higher order component adds a useful `displayName`, hoists non-react static methods from the component being wrapped, and is memoized so subsequent calls with the same argument will return the same new higher-order component.